I wish I would have taken a picture – or better yet, a video – of the chicken dance I did for my 7-year-old son the other day in the sink.

 You know it’s like a federal regulation or something that a whole, roasted chicken must be served with cooked peas and smashed or mashed potatoes, preferably mashed and as creamy as possible, right?

-Sometimes I’ll cook a whole bird in the slow cooker and serve it for dinner, and I’ve also tried and enjoyed Stacy’s Chicken Adobo, which makes so much extra sauce I’ve used it in 3 additional meals and still have a small jar in the freezer.
+Sometimes I’ll cook a whole bird in the slow cooker and serve it for dinner, and I’ve also tried and enjoyed Stacy’s Chicken Adobo (link no longer available), which makes so much extra sauce I’ve used it in 3 additional meals and still have a small jar in the freezer.
 (Stacy just published a new eBook called Crock On! – 40 original slow cooker recipes.
 What can I say?
 It rocks!
 It’s going to be my Bible for Thursdays when we walk in the door at 6:00 and need dinner, now.
 And it’s only 5 bucks!)

 My upcoming eBook has so many recipes that need chicken broth or cooked shredded chicken that it comes with a tutorial on how to always have both on hand.
 (Like chicken with rice and green beans, shown above)